Powderface Trail Road in Alberta: Navigating Kananaskis Country's Scenic Challenge

 How Long is the Powderface Trail?

 Stretching 34 km (21 miles), this road runs north-south, connecting Highway 68 (Sibbald Creek Trail) to AB-66.
 As it winds its way through the secluded landscapes of Kananaskis Country, the trail flanks creeks and dense coniferous forests.
-While suitable for most vehicles, certain sections of the road are notably narrow and steep.
+While suitable for most vehicles, some parts of the road are narrow and steep.

 How Dangerous is the Powderface Trail?